 In cases where we’re suing for undivided assets or enforcement of assets on hand at the time of divorce that were not disclosed, we find the courts typically give us a lot of discretion to go after the perjurers.
 Those are also cases where judges tend to rule favorably for our clients seeking reparation.
 The stakes can run really high and the pots can get really big in those cases.

-Is your ex lying about assets or child custody issues?
+Is your ex lying about assets or lying to get emergency custody?

 During the initial consultation, Justin will take a deep dive into your case and let you know what steps he believes you should take next.
 For additional information or to schedule an appointment, contact the Sisemore Law Firm at (817) 336-4444 or connect with us online.